Pico Solar Systems

 Pico Solar Systems have come a long way in the last few years with smaller more affordable devices available with built-in solar modules for recharging batteries or for powering LED lighting now being stocked as standard in most high street stores.
 Pico solar systems have the power to provide useful amounts of clean, renewable electricity without the need of the electricity grid.

-But above all pico solar systems allow people living in rural and poverty stricken countries to have access to free solar power and lighting without being forced to rely on expensive, outdated and poor quality electrical grids or networks, thereby helping them to improve their lives in so many different ways and without the need to sit in darkness every single night.
+But above all pico solar systems allow people living in rural and poverty stricken countries to have access to free solar power and lighting without being forced to rely on expensive, outdated and poor quality electrical grids or networks.
+These small scale solar systems help them to improve their lives in so many different ways and without the need to sit in darkness every single night.